-16.4 Scaling the FFT display (digital mode only)
+16.3 Scaling the FFT display (digital mode only)

-16.4.1 Preliminary note:
+16.3.1 Preliminary note:

-To avoid erroneous spectrum displays, it must be checked before switching over to FFT, that the Yt (time base) signal display is suited for calculation in FFT.
+To avoid erroneous spectrum displays, it must be checked before switching over to FFT, that the Yt (time base) signal display is suitable for calculation in FFT.
 This means that the time base setting (sampling rate) must enable the display of minimum one signal period; in the case of complex signals this is regarding the signal with the lowest frequency.
 On the other hand the sampling rate must not be too low (too many signal periods) to avoid so called aliasing.
 The signal display height should be between 5 mm (0.5 div.) and 8 cm (8 div.).
 Signal display heights > 8 cm, cause the danger that the dynamic range is exceeded, so that signals deformed by limiting effects to square wave form, become digitised and at least show spectrum displays spectra that do not exist in reality.
 If the sampling rate is too low the readout displays "ALS"; if the signal is too high "overrange ±" will be displayed.

-Such problems can be avoided, by pressing the AUTOSET pushbutton [1] before switching over to FFT or during FFT mode.
+Such problems can be avoided, by pressing the AUTOSET pushbutton (11) before switching over to FFT or during FFT mode.

-16.4.2 Scaling
+16.3.2 Scaling

-In FFT mode the VOLTS/DIV-SCALE-VAR knob (16) only changes the scaling of the spectrum display; this means that the spectrum (including noise) is displayed in double height after switching over from 20dB/cm to 10dB/cm.
+In FFT mode the VOLTS/DIV-SCALE-VAR knob 16 only changes the scaling of the spectrum display; this means that the spectrum (including noise) is displayed in double height after switching over from 20dB/cm to 10dB/cm.
 The Y deflection coefficient previously selected in Yt mode is thereby not affected.

-If dBV is set in the FFT menu, the scaling is switched over from 5 dB/cm to 500 dB/cm in 1-2-5 sequence by the VOLTS/DIV-SCA-LE-VAR knob [16]; at V(rms) the range is from 10 μ V/cm to 20 V/cm also switched in 1-2-5 sequence.
+If dBV is set in the FFT menu, the scaling is switched over from 10 dB/cm to 500 dB/cm in 1-2-5 sequence by the VOLTS/ DIV-SCALE-VAR knob (16); at $V{(rms)}$ the range is from 10 $\mu$ V/cm to 20 V/cm also switched in 1-2-5 sequence.
 Please note that in contrast to Yt and XY signal display modes, rms values are displayed, not peak to peak values.

-17 VOLTS/DIV-SCALE-VAR knob
+17 VOLTS/DIV-SCALE-VAR (knob)